VLAN configuration process

 The following table lists the commands for verifying the VLAN and access port and trunk port configurations.

-Display the VLANs that exist on the switch and the access ports for each VLAN
+#show vlan [brief]Displays the VLANs present on the switch and the access ports assigned to each VLAN.

 Example of VLAN and switchport configuration